DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Commercial providers of digital content can (and do) learn a lot from pirate platforms.
 For example, Netflix,[^Netflix] the most successful web service for **streaming** films and a growing competitor to paid cable television, has been known to decide which films to show based on the popularity of these films on The Pirate Bay.[^The-Pirate-Bay]

 ####All-purpose download sites
 Sites like The Pirate Bay offer every imaginable type of digital media for download: films, music, computer games and software, and of course electronic books.
-The content listed on The Pirate Bay and other sites which make use of the **BitTorrent** **protocol** tends toward the mainstream: Hollywood films, pop music, and non-fiction and technical handbook literature as well as fantasy and science fiction.
+The content listed on The Pirate Bay (and other sites which make use of the file-sharing **protocol** known as **BitTorrent**) tends toward the mainstream: Hollywood films, pop music, and non-fiction and technical handbook literature as well as fantasy and science fiction.
 Since these sites are widely used and provide up-to-date download statistics, and since their technology (BitTorrent) depends on user participation for downloads to remain available, they provide a great deal of insight into which titles are truly popular among readers, as well as the popularity of ebooks in general.
 For example, at a particular moment in June 2014, the book *Atlas of Ancient Worlds* had been downloaded more than 2000 times in 48 hours (in comparison, the most popular film - an episode of the TV series *Game of Thrones* - had been downloaded more than 70,000 times).

 ####General ebook sites